TatiSam/TasteItAPI/README.md

 ### Pagination:

-Requests that return multiple items will be limited to 25 results by default.
+Request that return multiple items will be limited to 25 results by default.
 You can access other pages using the ?page paramater.

 http://tasteit-env.eba-zcmqefys.us-east-1.elasticbeanstalk.com/api/1/countries/page?pageNo=0